greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 </pre>

-Since you can't log in to the actual machines, you can test out Hiera's response to different certnames by passing in "certname" as a variable to the `hiera` command line tool:
+Since you can't log in to the actual machines, you can test out Hiera's response to different hostnames by passing in `clientcert` as a variable to the `hiera` command line tool:
 <pre>
-hiera message certname=jane.puppet.vm
+hiera message clientcert=jane.puppet.vm
 </pre>

 This isn't limited to a single directory, you can have multiple subdirectories.